 Staying gluten-free when you’re dining out can be a real challenge, but sometimes you’re busy or not feeling well, and you need a great meal, fast.
 That’s where freezer meals come in oh-so-handy.
 You can pull a dish out to thaw, heat it when you’re ready, and you have a homecooked meal with no muss or fuss at all.

 To help you out, we’ve found 15 delicious gluten-free meals you can make to stock your freezer.
 Whether you’re looking for a quick breakfast that you can eat on the go, a yummy lunch to take to work with you, or an easy weeknight dinner when you’re pulled in 10 different directions for the kids’ activities, you’ll find something to make here.

-Yes, it requires a little bit of prep now, but you’ll be so glad you have a stocked freezer on those days when making breakfast or dinner seems impossible.
+Yes, it requires a little bit of prep now, but you’ll be so glad you have a stocked freezer of gluten-free meals on those days when making breakfast or dinner seems impossible.

 You won’t have an excuse to skip breakfast when you have these delicious hazelnut waffles waiting for you in the freezer.
 Just pop a couple into the toaster or microwave, add some fresh fruit and a drizzle of syrup, and you have a delicious homemade breakfast that’ll keep you satisfied until lunch. (via Simplifying Family)